Sunday, June 28, 2009

 if (len(matches)):

-timeStamp = min(*[time.strptime(x, '%Y:%m:%d %H:%M:%S') for x in matches])
+timeStamp = min(*[datetime.strptime(x, '%Y:%m:%d %H:%M:%S') for x in matches])

 return timeStamp